featurist/fs-tree/README.md

 Retain a reference to the original tree to destroy it later:

     tree = fs tree ! {
         subdir = {
             file = "contents"
         }
     }

-    // later...
+    // then later...
     tree.destroy !

-Destroying the tree is equivalent to deleting all files, then all directories and their contents, (rm -rf on all directories).
+Destroying the tree is equivalent to

+    rm -rf <root directory>